MonCore/moncore/docs/public/02-system-architecture.md

 - Reconciliation and settlement control
 - Provider-agnostic execution interfaces

-The platform is designed for issuer-led deployment under EMI / bank supervision, with strict separation between internal financial state and external execution providers.
+The platform is designed for issuer-led deployment under EMI, PSD2, scheme, and bank supervision, with strict separation between internal financial state and external execution providers.

 ---